celery/celery/docs/userguide/daemonizing.rst

     # Workers should run as an unprivileged user.
     #   You need to create this user manually (or you can choose
-    #   a user/group combination that already exists, e.g. nobody).
+    #   a user/group combination that already exists (e.g., nobody).
     CELERYD_USER="celery"
     CELERYD_GROUP="celery"